Maghnie/BAC0/doc/source/connect.rst

     bacnet = BAC0.lite(ip='xxx.xxx.xxx.xxx/mask')

-On a device without all the module sufficient to run the "complete" mode, using this syntax will also run BAC0 in "Lite" mode::
+On a device without all the modules sufficient to run the "complete" mode, using this syntax will also run BAC0 in "Lite" mode::

     bacnet = BAC0.connect()